TechRisersWomenGroupCodingSessions/loc-digital-garden/README.md

 This project is set up using [nuxt 3](https://v3.nuxtjs.org).
 Find out more about the ambitions for this project [here](https://ladiesofcodegroupsessions.github.io/).

+## Adding a post to the Digital Garden

+If you'd like to add a post to the Digital Garden, please follow the instructions in the [CONTRIBUTORS](CONTRIBUTORS.md) file.
 ## Setup

 1. Ensure you have the minimum versions of npm and node as specified in the [package.json](./package.json) `engines` section.